benjaminzwhite/reasoning-models/README.md

 - [**s1: Simple test-time scaling**](https://arxiv.org/abs/2501.19393)
 - [**Can 1B LLM Surpass 405B LLM?
 Rethinking Compute-Optimal Test-Time Scaling**](https://arxiv.org/abs/2502.06703)
+- [**Competitive Programming with Large Reasoning Models**](https://arxiv.org/abs/2502.06807) - OpenAI, "Our findings show that although specialized pipelines such as o1-ioi yield solid improvements, the scaled-up, general-purpose o3 model surpasses those results without relying on hand-crafted inference heuristics.
+Notably, o3 achieves a gold medal at the 2024 IOI and obtains a Codeforces rating on par with elite human competitors.
+Overall, these results indicate that scaling general-purpose reinforcement learning, rather than relying on domain-specific techniques, offers a robust path toward state-of-the-art AI in reasoning domains, such as competitive programming."

 #### Topic - General or unsorted